Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/647_Palindromic_Substrings.md

 Idea is start from each index and try to extend palindrome for both odd and even length.

 The time complexity is O(n^2), when the case is like "aaaa....aaaaa", however this is not often the case.
 Unlike the Dynamic programming solution, whose time complexity is O(n^2) in whichever case.
-In practical, this solution will yield better performance.
+In practical, this solution will yield better performance since it can avoid some redundant calculations in general cases.

 Also the space complexity is O(1), which is much better than the DP solution.